 If you do not undertake regular electrical safety inspections, such as PAT Testing, then you leave yourself or your business open to a myriad of possible implications, should an incident occur.
-For example, if it is proven that you did need undertake a recognised form of preventative maintenance which resulted in subsequent injury or death, this could lead to prosecution from the Health and Safety Executive or employee/visitor injury claims; and your business insurance could be rendered invalid if it is proven that appropriate steps have not been taken to adhere to Health and Safety regulations.
+For example, if it is proven that you did not undertake a recognised form of preventative maintenance which resulted in subsequent injury or death, this could lead to prosecution from the Health and Safety Executive or employee/visitor injury claims; and your business insurance could be rendered invalid if it is proven that appropriate steps were not taken to adhere to Health and Safety regulations.

-What needs PAT Testing?
+What needs Electrical Equipment Testing?

 Our electricians will carry out all of the required tests and checks needed, and we do so with respect for the fact that you have a business to run.
 Call us today for a speedy, professional and environmentally-friendly PAT service.